Computer Science (COMP) 667

 Special Course Features

-COMP 667 will be offered in individual study electronic mode.
-Individual study is facilitated through a variety of computer-mediated communication options, and can be completed at the student’s workplace or home.
+COMP 667 will be offered in paced electronic mode.
+Electronic paced study is facilitated through a variety of computer-mediated communication options, and can be completed at the student's workplace or home.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.